 SEE ALSO: PCI Requirement 11: Vulnerability Scans and Penetration Tests

-12: Documentation and risk assessmentsThe final requirement for PCI compliance is to keep documentation, policies, procedures, and evidence relating to your company’s security practices.
+PCI DSS Requirement 12: documentation and risk assessmentsThe final requirement for PCI compliance is to keep documentation, policies, procedures, and evidence relating to your company’s security practices.

 If you perform a PCI audit, you’ll quickly pick up on the fact that there’s a big emphasis on your documented security policies and procedures.
 During an assessment, QSAs will typically verify that specific requirements are defined in company policies and procedures.
 Then, they’ll follow predefined testing procedures to verify that those controls are implemented in accordance with the PCI Data Security Standard and with written company policies.